appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

 ---
 # Post Messages Between Appsmith and Iframe widget

-Cross-origin communication between an Appsmith app and an embedded Iframe widget can be achieved through message passing.
+Cross-origin communication between an Appsmith app and an embedded Iframe widget can be achieved through sending messages.
 This page shows how to send messages between the Appsmith app and an embedded Iframe widget.

 ## Prerequisites